HiGal/IU-CORE-19/README.md

 Useful links which can help in study

 ### Rules
-If you want to add some usefull links or books you can contact me @passgressive or just fork the repository and make pull request
+If you want to add some usefull links or papers you can contact me @passgressive or just fork the repository and make pull request

 ### Important info